Citrinate/BoosterManager/README.md

 Example: `"GamesToBooster": [730, 570],`

 This `HashSet<uint>` type configuration setting can be added to your individual bot config files.
-It will automatically add any of the `AppIDs` to that bot's booster queue, and will automatically re-queue them after they've been crafted.
+It will automatically add all of the `AppIDs` to that bot's booster queue, and will automatically re-queue them after they've been crafted.

 > Note: It's not possible to remove any of these `AppIDs` from the booster queue using any commands.
 Any changes you want to make will need to be made in the configuration file.